ElektraInitiative/libelektra/doc/decisions/4_partially_implemented/hooks.md

 Installed plugins will be used.

-In the beginning, we'll hard code the names of the plugins.
+We'll hard code the names of the plugins.
 For changing those plugins symlinks will have to be used.

 ## Rationale